KoBeWi/Sapphire/README.md

  Checks if specified key is pressed/released.
 Needs to be placed in state class to work

 2.Keypress
-Used for input checking, may use buttons from $keys
+Used for input checking, allows to bind keys to symbols

   def Keypress.[](id,repeat)
   id - Gosu::Button or symbol (located in $keys)